rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 Example: 1690/1691 [i.e. 1691]

 <a name="4.205.4.6">4.205.4.6</a> **Dates not of the Julian or Gregorian calendar.**  If the date of publication is based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian year(s) in square brackets.
-For publications issued before 1582, supply the equivalent Julian date(s).
-For later publications, supply the equivalent Gregorian date(s).
+For manifestations issued before 1582, supply the equivalent Julian date(s).
+For later manifestations, supply the equivalent Gregorian date(s).

 Example: 627 [1866 or 1867]